 Read the latest news from Northwestern University Feinberg School of Medicine’s Department of Microbiology-Immunology.
 The links below take you to articles where you can learn more about our faculty’s latest achievements, awards and honors.

-Northwestern Medicine investigators have discovered that a specialized protein associated with the microtubules of a cell helps facilitate and regulate early stages of HIV infection.
+Northwestern Medicine investigators have discovered that a microtubule regulatory protein inhibits early HIV type 1 (HIV-1) infection.

 - 09.21.2021A Q&A with Hank Seifert, PhD, the John Edward Porter Professor of Biomedical Research and professor of Microbiology-Immunology.